 - Navigate to the Campaigns page, choose the draft or paused automation you want to work with, and click Edit.

-- Click Edit actions.
+- Click Edit next to the Action label.

 - Check Choose post-sending list action and set the criteria as needed.